JstFck/Platformer-on-PyGame/README.md

-Hello, my name is Aleksadner, and I'm a developer of this pygame platformer.
+Hello, my name is Aleksandr, and I'm a developer of this pygame platformer.

 Use requirements.txt to install necessary dependencies: